forceLain/forceLain.github.io/_posts/2017-07-26-kotlin-concision.markdown

 date:   2017-07-28 14:00:00 +0700
 ---

-One day, I was making unit tests and had faced with code like this:
+One day, I was making unit tests and faced with code like this:

 ```java
 assertEquals(cells[0].left, 100)